Back to Tutorials

 One stream() call, many ways to read it.
 Pick the stream for live rendering; await the promise when you just want the final value.

-• fullStream — every event in the run: text deltas and tool-call, tool-result, step boundaries, and the final finish.
-This is what you want when the UI shows tool activity, not just prose.
+fullStream is the interesting one.
+It carries every event in the run — text deltas, yes, but also tool-call, tool-result, step boundaries, and the final finish event.
+This is what you want the moment your UI needs to show tool activity, not just prose.
+More on that in a second.

-• .text, .object, .usage, .finishReason — these aren't streams, they're promises that resolve when the run finishes.
-Handy when a particular code path doesn't care about the live feed and just wants the final answer or the token count.
+And then there's a fourth category that isn't a stream at all: .text, .object, .usage, .finishReason.
+These are promises.
+They resolve once, when the run finishes, to the final value.
+You reach for these when a particular code path doesn't care about anything live — it just wants the finished answer or the token count.

 Watching the tools fire with fullStream

-Text-only streaming hides the most interesting part of an agent: the moment it decides to do something. fullStream surfaces it.
-Each chunk has a type, and you switch on it:
+Text-only streaming hides the most interesting part of what an agent does: the moment it decides to do something. fullStream is where that becomes visible.
+Every chunk arrives with a type, and you switch on it:

 full-stream.ts